Davy Crockett timeline from 1786 to 1836 and beyond

 Due to lack of evidence, Aaron Burr was let off.
 He was a free man, but this would not prevent rumors from spreading about his exploits out West.
 Among the rumors was that former congressman Andrew Jackson from Tennessee had been urged to prepare for a military conflict with the Spanish government.

 Before any of the trials, Jackson had welcomed Burr to his home.
 Undoubtedly, Jackson sympathized with his fellow Republican.
 Andrew Jackson had fought a duel and killed a man around the same time.
 Jackson’s political career would fare much better though.
 Jackson of course denied any connection with the conspiracy.

-Chapter 9 - Marriage
+Chapter 9 - Davy Crockett’s first Marriage

-David Crockett is at one of the aforementioned corn husking parties that the Quaker had spoken ill of when he meets his future wife, Polly.
+Davy Crockett is at one of the aforementioned corn husking parties that the Quaker had spoken ill of when he meets his future wife, Polly.

 The romance develops quickly, but Crockett is not the only suitor around.

-One night when David is out hunting he gets lost in the woods.
-A situation that would normally be undesirable turns out to be David’s big chance when he bumps into Polly who also happens to be lost as she was searching for a horse.
+One night when Davy is out hunting he gets lost in the woods.
+A situation that would normally be undesirable turns out to be Davy’s big chance when he bumps into Polly who also happens to be lost as she was searching for a horse.
 The two young lovers eventually find a house where they can spend the night until day night.
 While staying there, the two of them stay up all night chatting with each other.

 The newlyweds move into a primitive cabin in the woods of East Tennessee.
 Crockett names his home “Kentuck” after the homeland of his predecessor, Daniel Boone.

 Chapter 10 - Prolific Kentucky Statesmen